Chirag047/Online-Image-Editor/README.md

-# Online-Image-Editor
+# Online Image Editor
 Online Image Editor is an image editor through which you can edit your images quickly and fastly without loosing its original quality.
 It has a clean UI experience and friendly to use for everyone.
 <br><br>
-It is responsive on any screen devices so you can play it any device you wish :)
+It is responsive on every screen devices :)
 <hr>

 ## Working Web App can be found here